 The remainder of this paper is organized as follows.
-The system model is described in Section II.
-Section III presents the proposed triplets-based semantic representation method.
-Section IV applies the proposed SCST to the sentiment analysis task and question-answering task.
-Experiments results are analyzed in Section V. Finally, Section VI draws some important conclusions.
+The proposed TESC scheme is described in Section \ref{sec:system}.
+The proposed TESC scheme is applied to sentiment analysis and QA task in Section \ref{sec:Application}.
+Finally, experiments results are provided in Section \ref{sec:simulation}, which is followed by conclusions in Section \ref{conclusion}.